behnazkhoshnood/tadig-restaurant/README.md

 - [W3C CSS Validator](https://en.wikipedia.org/wiki/W3C_Markup_Validation_Service)

-  Further the testing of the project has been carried out from the beginning using google developer tools.
+- Further the testing of the project has been carried out from the beginning using google developer tools.

-  User stories from the UX section were tested to ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals
+- User stories from the UX section that didn't need need usage of javascreept were tested to ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 ### **Testing User Stories from User Experience (UX) Section**

-- **First Time Visitor Goals**
+- **General Customer Goals**

   i.
-As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the restaurant.
+As a General Customer, I want to easily understand the main purpose of the site and learn more about the restaurant.

-  - [x] a.Upon entering the site, users are greeted with a clean and easily readable welcome note and a colorful navigation bar which guides the user to the page of their choice.
-Underneath the navigation bar there is a Hero carousel slider that makes the visitor interested and shows the main purpose of the site.
+  - [x] a.
+Upon entering the site, users are greeted with a clean and easily readable welcome note and a colorful navigation bar which guides the user to the page of their choice.
+Underneath the navigation bar there is a Hero carousel slide that makes the visitor interested and shows the main purpose of the site.

-  - [x] b.The user has two options, click the navigation bar buttons and go to the page of their choice or scroll down and locate the sign up / sign in, Contact us informations and social media links.
+  - [x] b.
+The user has two options, click the navigation bar buttons and go to the page of their choice or scroll down and locate the sign up / sign in, Contact us informations and social media links.

   ii.
-As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+As a General Customer, I want to be able to easily navigate throughout the site to find content.

   - [x] a.
 The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.

   - [x] b.
 At the bottom of all the order pages there is another food menu navbar which redirect the visitor to the top of the page to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.

   - [x] c.
-On form Pages, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+On reservation and rate us page and the modal form of all pages, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

   iii.
-As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+As a General Customer, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.

-  - [ ] a.
-The user can scroll to the bottom of any page on the site to locate social media links in the footer.
-But the links are not conected to the real page since our restaurant don't have functional social media page.

-- **Returning Visitor Goals**

-  i.
-As a Returning Visitor, I want to find the new discount and / or benefit.

-  - [ ] a.
-They will find some benefits and discounts after they sign in and become a member.
-But since this project is just based on HTML and CSS this part in not functional yet.

-  ii.
-As a Returning Visitor, I want to find the best way to get in contact with the restaurant with any questions I may have.

   - [x] a.
+The user can scroll to the bottom of any page on the site to locate social media links in the footer; although the links for now are conected to the home page of each media since our restaurant don't have functional social media pages yet.

+  iiii.
+As a General Customer, I want to find the best way to get in contact with the restaurant with any questions I may have.

+  - [x] a.
 Contact information is located on the foother of all pages.

-  The footer contains links to the restaurant's Facebook, Pinterest, Instagram, Twitter and Slack page.
-But these pages are not conected to the restaurant social media pages yet.

   - [x] b.
+The footer contains links to the restaurant's Facebook, Pinterest, Instagram, Twitter, Whatsapp and Telegram page. although these pages are not conected to the restaurant social media pages they open the home page of each corresponding media.

+  - [x] c.
 Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

 - **Frequent User Goals**

   i.
-As a Frequent User, I want to check to see if there are any new discounts or benefits.

-  - [ ] a.
-The user would already be comfortable with the website layout.
-By signing in, Loyal Member's get a discount after ordering food for a number of times.
-This part is not made yet since it needs to be made with javascript. to

-  ii.
-As a Frequent User, I want to check to see if there are any new blog posts.

-  - [x] a.
-The user would already be comfortable with the website layout and can easily click the blog link.

-  iii.
 As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or restaurant.

   - [x] a.
 At the bottom of every page there is a footer which content is consistent throughout all pages.